 For higher level students, you can require each group member to ask the speaker a follow-up question at the end of each round.

-Check out this short YouTube video for all the details:
+Check out this short YouTube video for all the details about this popular ESL Warm Up:

 Activity #2: 5-Minute Debate